hagabbar/vitamin_c/sphinx/_build/html/_sources/quickstart.rst.txt

 optionally use the pregenerated sets of waveforms provided here

 Some things to note about the provided black box:

 * We currently set all priors to be uniformly distributed and produce posteriors on 7 parameters (m1,m2,luminosity distance,time of coalescence,inclination angle, right ascension and declination).
 Both phase and psi are internally marginalized out.

 * Sampling rate is locked at 256 Hz and duration is locked at 1s (more boxes with other values will become available in future).

 * Only works on binary black hole signals (more boxes trained on other signals to be released in the future).

 * Does not require a GPU to generate samples, but will be ~1s slower to generate all samples per time series.

+* Small bug with reference gps time (this will be fixed shortly).

 * Start an ipython notebook (or Google Colab)